dccircuit/IGME-235-Fall-2019/exercises/tetris-grid.md

 1. On Mobile, everything will just stack up in a single column.

 1. Start by turning the `<div>` with the id of "wrapper" into a css grid container.
+You should know how to do this with a display property.

 1. In the source code, the intro section comes first.  (better for screen readers), but when we view it on a mobile device, we want it to appear below the menu.
 So, we'll specify the order that we want the 5 grid areas to appear in using the grid-template-areas property (you can copy and paste):
     ```